broeker/jumpsuit/src/pages/index.md

 full_image: /img/lace.jpg
 blurbs:
   blocks:
-    - heading: Meet Gatsby
+    - heading: 'Super Power One: Gatsby'
       image: /img/gatsby.png
       text: >-
         I was first introduced to [Gatsby JS](https://www.gatsbyjs.org) at a BadCamp session in 2018 by Gatsby founder Kyle Matthews.
 At the time I was mildly impressed, and made a note to further investigate the growing popularity of "static" site generators.
-    - heading: 'Super Power: React'
+    - heading: 'Super Power Two: React'
       image: /img/react.png
       text: >-
         Choose React.
 It is over.
 [React has won](https://reactjs.org/).